Tysseract/SBCC-CS105-EX17-Dedup/README.md

 #### Completing the turn-in process

-Now to complete the turn-in process, once you confirmed that your code is on BitBucket, you need to create a **build plan** on Bamboo.
-This action will create a Bamboo build plan that will build and test your code every time you push code to your project.
-You can also run builds manually

 Follow the directions in [How to Turn in Every Project in This Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToTurnInEveryProjectInThisClass.md)

 **NOTE** You do not need to anything on Canvas to turn-in your assignment, but your grade will be posted on there so that you may track your progress throughout the term.